 - 1 cup sliced mushrooms you can use a variety of kinds

-- 1 tbsp unbleached flour
+- 1 tablespoon unbleached flour

 - 32 oz beef broth with no MSG